rubencaro/bolt/README.md

 * `finished`: boolean, whether Bolt ended processing that task (only makes sense if `persist`...).
 * `silent`: don't send notifications, save data in the task for further process
+* `expire`: remove from db when this Date arrives.
+If it's not there, doc is not removed.

 You are free to add as many fields as mongo can support.
 They will be passed along to yout task.